-Steps for Distributing a New Version of an Application
+8.4.1 Steps for Distributing a New Version of an Application

-The basic steps for distributing a new version of an application in Administration mode are nearly the same as those documented in "Redeploying a New Version of an Application" on page 8-9.
-You simply use the weblogic.Deployer -distribute command, rather than the -redeploy command, as in:
+The basic steps for distributing a new version of an application in Administration mode are nearly the same as those documented in Section 8.3.6, "Redeploying a New Version of an Application".
+You simply use the weblogic.
+Deployer -distribute command, rather than the -redeploy command, as in: